emilioMaddalena/causal-inference-studies/material/index.md

 Complexity score:

-- :cake:: a piece of cake
+- 🍰: a piece of cake
-- :books:: requires thinking about it
+- 📚: requires thinking about it

-- :mortar_board:: requires connecting dots
+- 🎓: requires connecting dots

-- :thought_balloon:: it's philosophy
+- 💭: it's philosophy